selkovjr/gt-2-thermistor-experiment/README.md

 ## Experiment 2

-In the following experiment, instead of taking many measurements around each temperature setting in the hope that they would average close to it, I waited until the thermostat settled before taking each measurement.
+In the following experiment, instead of taking many measurements around each set point in the hope that they would average close to it, I waited until the thermostat settled before taking each measurement.
 Also, unlike the first time, I made efforts to calibrate the auxiliary thermistor (using the Beta model) and tuned the thermostat to it.
 This time, I placed the auxiliary thermistor inside a screw hole in the nozzle, so that it was completely embedded in the metal, but still close to the surface (I was unable to screw it in deeper).

 ![hotend picture](diamond-hotend.png)